Chart Color Schemes

 Forbes faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Forbes operates a robust network of 8 schools educating approximately 2,080 students.
-School capacity exceeds typical residential needs (20.3 places per 100 residents vs regional average of 16.0), indicating the area serves as an educational center for the broader region.
+Forbes has a robust network of 8 schools educating approximately 2,080 students.
+The area has 6 primary and 2 secondary schools serving distinct age groups, with school capacity exceeding typical residential needs (20.3 places per 100 residents vs 16.0 regionally), indicating it serves as an educational center for the broader region.

 Frequently Asked Questions - Education